tbogdala/rust-llama.cpp/README.md

 * PLATFORMS: Windows 11, MacOS and Linux are tested without any features enabled.
 MacOS with the `metal` feature has been tested and should be functional.
 Windows 11 and Linux have been tested with `cuda` and should work.
 * MAC: If some of the integration tests crash, consider the possibility that the `context_size` used in the test sends your mac out of memory.
 For example, my MBA M1 with 8gb of memory cannot handle a `context_size` of 4096 with 7B_Q4_K_S models and I have to drop the context down to 2048.
+Use the `RUST_LLAMA_CTX_LEN` env variable as described in the section below.
 * WINDOWS: Make sure to install an llvm package to compile the bindings.
 I use scoop, so it's as easy as running `scoop install llvm`.
 VS 2022 and Cuda 11.8 were also installed in addition to the rust toolchain (msvc version, the default) and the cargo commands were issued from the VS Developer Command Prompt.